LonnyGomes/bulbutin/apps/bulbutin-ng/ENVIRONMENT_SETUP.md

    - **Value**: Your Mapbox token (starts with `pk.`)
 3. Redeploy your site

-The production build will automatically use this environment variable.
+The custom build script (`scripts/build.js`) reads the environment variable and injects it into the production bundle at build time.

+**Note about Secrets Scanning**: Netlify scans builds for secrets, but Mapbox public tokens (`pk.*`) are designed to be exposed in client-side code.
+They are domain-restricted and have limited permissions.
+The `netlify.toml` configuration includes `SECRETS_SCAN_OMIT_KEYS = "MAPBOX_ACCESS_TOKEN"` to tell Netlify this is expected.

 ### Environment Files

 - `environment.local.ts` - Contains your local token (committed with empty token, edit locally but don't commit changes)
-- `environment.ts` - Production config, reads from `process.env` (committed)
+- `environment.ts` - Production config, uses `MAPBOX_ACCESS_TOKEN` constant injected at build time
 - `environment.development.ts` - Development config, imports from `environment.local.ts` (committed)

 ### How It Works